-Transition Community Integration Services are reimbursed at a rate of \$1/unit (this rate allows maximum flexibility in budgeting within the individual cost neutrality limits of the waiver).
+Transition Community Integration Services are reimbursed at a rate of \$1/ unit (this rate allows maximum flexibility in budgeting within the individual cost neutrality limits of the waiver).

 Transition Community Integration services has a maximum cap of \$2,500.
+A member is only eligible to receive this service once in a lifetime during the one-year period following institutional transition.
+During that year, transition community integration services are used in lieu of similar services available through the NOW waiver, allowing waiver services to be held for use in subsequent years.

-A member is only eligible to receive this service once in a lifetime.
+Participant-directed as specified in Appendix E Provider managed